EmanHerawy/cre_stable_coin/stable_coin/smart_contract/docs/FUZZ_TESTING.md

 ## What the Tests Prove

 ### 1. **Mathematical Correctness**
-- All decimal conversions are accurate
+- All decimal conversions are accurate (USDT 6 decimals → Token 18 decimals)
+- Converter rate conversions are precise (6 decimals)
-- Fee calculations are precise
+- Fee calculations are accurate across all ranges
 - Rounding errors are minimal (< 0.01%)
 - Round-trip operations preserve value (minus fees)